 J.K. was delivering invited lectures at foreign universities and research institutions: in Lausanne (EPFL), in Heidelberg (RKU), in Merseburg (TH LM), in Novosibirsk (IK AN SSSR), in Moscow (IOCh AN SSSR), in Munic (LMU), in Berlin (AdW der DDR).

-J.K. has been acting very intensively as manager, expert and organizer at his home university VŠCHT (three terms as vice-rector and three terms as rector), in the Czech higher education sector (three times elected vice-president for research of the Czech rector´s conference), member of Czech universities Scientific Councils (MU Brno, UPA Pardubice), long-time member of the ministerial selection body for the minister´s award for research, in the Czech industry (member and eventually the president of the board of directors of the UNIPETROL holding, long-time chairman of the Scientific Council of the UNIPETROL holding, in the Engineering Academy (twice elected vice-president for research and foreign affairs), and in the European arena (member of the Research working group of the European University Association (EUA), member of the EUA Council, member of the consulting body, “Forum Universities” to two European commissionaires for research, Busquine and Potočnik.
-J.K. was the evaluator in the 6th Framework programme of the EC, and Czech representative to the Council of Europe (Strasbourg) in the CC-Higher Education and Research Committee.
+J.K. has been acting very intensively as manager, expert and organizer at his home university VŠCHT (three terms as vice-rector and three terms as rector), in the Czech higher education sector (three times elected vice-president for research of the Czech rector's conference), member of Czech universities' Scientific Councils (MU Brno, UPA Pardubice), long-time member of the ministerial selection body for the minister's award for research, in the Czech industry (member and eventually the president of the board of directors of the UNIPETROL holding, long-time chairman of the Scientific Council of the UNIPETROL holding, in the Engineering Academy (twice elected vice-president for research and foreign affairs), and in the European arena (member of the research working group of the European University Association (EUA), member of the EUA Council, member of the consulting body, “Forum Universities” to two European commissionaires for research, Busquine and Potočnik.
+J.K. was the evaluator in the 6th Framework programme of the EC, as well as the Czech representative to the Council of Europe (Strasbourg) in the CC-Higher Education and Research Committee.